top of page

 • 4 min read

-From Event Floors to Entrepreneurial Growth
+From Event Floors to Entrepreneurial Growth: My Journey to Scaling Success

-Early Hustle: Where It All Began
+The Early Hustle: Where It All Began

 At 16, I got my first taste of hard work at Bright-sparks, an event catering company.
-Watering tables at the races and exclusive city dinners taught me the value of long hours and teamwork.
-The money was good, but what really hooked me was the energy, the drive to work hard so I could play harder with friends.
-Bright-sparks wasn’t just a job; it was a rite of passage for me and my mates, and it built the work ethic that’s stayed with me ever since.
+Watering tables at races and exclusive city dinners taught me the value of long hours and teamwork.
+The money was good, but what really hooked me was the energy.
+I worked hard so I could play harder with friends.

-Falling Into Wine—and Finding My Niche
+Falling Into Wine: Finding My Niche

 Entrepreneurial Spark: Pull The Cork